 The Ferndale Community Concert Band began with a survey in the spring of 2014 distributed by the Ferndale Arts & Cultural Commission.
 In the survey residents were asked a series of questions pertaining to how Art should be a part of the community and what genres are preferred.

 When the surveys were evaluated Visual and Performing Arts and Art in the Park topped the list.
-During the discussion of how to move forward to bring Ferndale what they most want Tim Brennan and Sharon Chess, as members of the Commission, decided to narrow the search for what style of music and another survey was taken with options of a community orchestra or a community band, the community band won by a narrow margin.
+During the discussion of how to move forward to bring Ferndale what they most wanted, Tim Brennan and Sharon Chess, as members of the Commission, decided to narrow the search. and Another survey was conducted with options of a community orchestra or a community band.
+The community band won by a narrow margin.

-The results were brought to the FACC and Tim and Sharon were given the opportunity to build on the results.
-In consulation with community member and retired Cass Tech orchestra director Marc Haas, the groundwork was laid for how to proceed with forming a community band.
+The results were brought to the FACC.
+Tim and Sharon were given the opportunity to build on the results.
+In consultation with community member and retired Cass Tech orchestra director Marc Haas, the groundwork was laid for how to proceed with the formation of a band.
 In February of 2015, Rachel Akers began assisting with email, website, social media, and other electronic communications to get the word out that the Ferndale Community Concert Band was looking for local musicians to join our fledgling ensemble.